ChrisWhealy/edge-cdn-store/docs/explanation.md

 2. In order to reduce potential response latency, it might be worth considering whether the extra workload of a hedged lookup is acceptable.

    In other words, we set an arbitrary response time within which the primary cache should respond.
-   If that threshold is exceeded, then we pre-emptively request the object from the secondary cache and then use the object from whichever cache answers first.
+   If that time threshold is exceeded, then we pre-emptively request the object from the secondary cache and then use the object from whichever cache answers first.

    ***CAVEAT:***<br>
    If badly configured, the "primary cache response time" could have a negative impact on cache performance; therefore it would need to be monitored and tuned carefully.